Avg: 2.6 from 8 votes

 |Page Views:||1,934 total · 22/month|

 |Admins:||Mike Morley, Adam Stackhouse, Salamanizer suchoski, Justin Johnsen, Vicki Schwantes|

 The Approach: pitch 1.Walk to the furthest right(south) side of Zocalo ledge, you'll see two bolts with rap rings on them, you can clip these as your anchor.
 Climb the crack directly above the bolts.
 Step on to the small dike ,twenty feet up, and place a piece high(.3-.5").
 Traverse right on a rising dike that leads into a corner.
 Follow the corner to a large ledge and either use the bolts to the left or build an anchor to the right.

 The Route: Now to start the route!
-Pitch 1: Once you arrive at the ledge, climb the right-slanting finger crack that leads into a dihedral, continue up the open book, with a fist crack splitter in the back,(5.8) and belay in the alcove.
+Pitch 1: Once you arrive at the ledge, climb the right-slanting finger crack that leads into a dihedral, continue up the closing book, with a fist crack splitter in the back,(5.8) and belay in the alcove.

 Pitch 2: The shortest but sweetest pitch.
 The alcove is capped with a roof that has a couple cracks underneath that take you out from under it.
 Traverse along these cracks until you pull around the roof, enjoy the exposure, and summit on the Patio Ledge. lots of drag so belay right after the roof.
 Success!
 Bask in the cheers of the tourists above!

 The walk off from the patio isn't terribly straight forward and is 4th/low 5th class and a fall could be horrible and lead to death and whatnot.
 Once you're on the ledge go to the left side and scramble up some easy slab and then follow the wall too the right, turn an exposed corner, with a drop off, and climb the small ravine to the stairway.
 Rope recommended.